ShmooConTix/api/README.md

 This serves as the API that controls everything else and is absolutely crucial to the functioning of other components.
 It is built with Bun and Elysia.
 Below is a comprehensive list of the features that it provides:

 - SQLite Database to store user information, checkouts, and configuration
-- Configuration management from the dashboard using a KV (key value) system
+- Configuration management from the dashboard using a KV (key-value) system
 - Routes to connect to [extension](https://github.com/ShmooConTix/extension) (not used) for riddles
-- Link solving / detection system from [extension](https://github.com/ShmooConTix/extension) to initalize ticket purchasing process
+- Link solving / detection system from [extension](https://github.com/ShmooConTix/extension) to initialize ticket purchasing process
 - WebSocket events to provide real-time updates for [bot-ts](https://github.com/ShmooConTix/bot-ts) and [dashboard](https://github.com/ShmooConTix/dashboard)
-- AI riddle solving capabilities, powered by OpenAI
+- AI riddle-solving capabilities, powered by OpenAI
 - Global state using `zustand`

 ## Installation